sriram-nappa/ibm-exercise/Readme.md

 ### Future Improvements:

-- The operations can be performed on the given set of data by multiprocessing.
-- More utitily functions could be added for doing CRUD operations on the data.
+- More utility functions could be added for doing CRUD operations on the data.
 - The results could be cached using an in-memory database